The Nobility in late 15th Century England

 Refer to this map of England & Wales showing family lands: Yorkist family names in blue, Lancastrians in red.

 Because of their extensive land holdings the wealthiest nobles automatically formed the Council which advised the king on policy.
-Since the thirteenth century the governance of England had been managed by a collective of a king in Parliament.
+Since the thirteenth century the governance of England had been managed by a collective of the king in Parliament.
 The king was not a dictator, Parliament held the purse strings of taxation, which largely prevented a king from going to war even if he wanted to.
 War was at times the greatest expenditure on the country’s resources and periods of peace were often negotiated at times when the money had run out.

 A medieval king’s success depended on keeping the peace between powerful nobles who could rely on him to settle disputes dispassionately and fairly, with the threat of bringing overwhelming force to bear upon any who did not fall in with his wishes.
-Feuds over land ownership sometimes lasted generations and in the 15th century there were several of these involving e.g. the earls of Northumberland, Norfolk, Warwick.
+Feuds over land ownership sometimes lasted generations and in the 15th century there were several of these involving e.g. the earls of Northumberland, Norfolk & Warwick.

 If a noble lost lands and money he could be demoted in rank or removed all together from the nobility.
-If someone found favour with the King he could be promoted and given enough land to sustain his title.
-Dukedoms and other noble titles disappeared and reappeared at the whim of the King or when a noble died without leaving any sons.
-Consequently the aristocracy was more fluid in the 15th century than today when inheritance of land and property has been recognised by law for centuries.
+If someone found favour with the king he could be promoted and given enough land to sustain his title.
+Dukedoms and other noble titles disappeared and reappeared at the whim of the king or when a noble died without leaving any sons.
+Consequently the aristocracy was more fluid in the 15th century than today when inheritance of titles, land and property has been recognised by law for centuries.

 Edward IVs First Reign

 After Edward’s victory at Towton (1461) following decades of weak or non-existent kingship from Henry VI and Edward’s recognition as heir presumptive (Act of Accord, 1460), one would expect that he was generally welcomed by the nobility.
 He had what it took to be a strong medieval King: the ability to win battles, youth, energy and a pedigree via two sons of Edward III.
 But he was only nineteen, an apparent usurper, and the medieval concept of loyalty to the anointed King kept most noble families from accepting his rule.
 The City of London, by far the most important mercantile city in England welcomed him with open arms: they saw a strong and stable monarch as good for business.
-One powerful family that did support him were the Nevilles, headed by Edward’s cousin Richard, 16th Earl of Warwick.
+One powerful family that did support him were the Nevilles, headed by Edward’s first cousin Richard, 16th Earl of Warwick.
 Perhaps unwisely Edward squandered this support by his actions, and which led to him losing the throne temporarily nine years later.
 The family that brought about most of the rift between Edward and Warwick were…..

 Recently ennobled individuals were regarded with disdain and suspicion by more established families: the most glaring example during the late 15th century were the Woodvilles who had greatness thrust upon them by the clandestine marriage (May 1464) of Elizabeth Woodville to Edward IV.
 Warwick had been negotiating for Edward to marry a French Princess, which would have been the kind of dynastic marriage for a king of England that had been the norm for over three centuries.
 Foreign kings and dukes took a pretty dim view of Edward’s break from tradition by marrying one of his own subjects, forgoing a potentially helpful political and military alliance.

 Perhaps Edward was wary of marrying a French noblewoman after the track record of Henry VI’s Queen, Margaret of Anjou, who had led her armies against Edward and his father.
 Or of Princess Katherine of Valois, the widow of Henry V, who had children with Owen Tudor and thereby created a new Lancastrian threat to the Yorkists.
 Or perhaps he found Elizabeth Woodville irresistibly attractive and his passion overruled any sense of diplomatic disadvantage in forfeiting a foreign match.
 Or he just wanted to show Warwick that he had a mind of his own.
-Whatever the reason, it is possible to argue that this marriage, and its consequences, was a major factor in the eventual downfall of the Yorkist dynasty.
+Whatever the reason, it is possible to argue that this marriage was a major factor in the eventual downfall of the Yorkist dynasty.

 The Queen’s brother, John Woodville, at age 19 had a very advantageous marriage (1465) to the 65-year-old and very wealthy dowager duchess of Norfolk, Warwick’s aunt.
-This was generally regarded by other nobles as ‘diabolical’ and weakened respect for Edward’s judgement in his management of powerful families.
+This was regarded by other nobles as ‘diabolical’ and weakened respect for Edward’s judgement in his management of powerful families.